Fusion gene: Detection

 In recent years, next generation sequencing technology has already become available to screen known and novel gene fusion events on a genome wide scale.
 However, the precondition for large scale detection is a paired-end sequencing of the cell's transcriptome.
 The direction of fusion gene detection is mainly towards data analysis and visualization.
 Some researchers already developed a new tool called Transcriptome Viewer (TViewer) to directly visualize detected gene fusions on the transcript level.

 Research applications

 Biologists may also deliberately create fusion genes for research purposes.
-The fusion of reporter genes to the regulatory elements of genes of interest allows researches to study gene expression.
+The fusion of reporter genes to the regulatory elements of genes of interest allows researchers to study gene expression.
 Reporter gene fusions can be used to measure activity levels of gene regulators, identify the regulatory sites of genes (including the signals required), identify various genes that are regulated in response to the same stimulus, and artificially control the expression of desired genes in particular cells.
 For example, by creating a fusion gene of a protein of interest and green fluorescent protein, the protein of interest may be observed in cells or tissue using fluorescence microscopy.
 The protein synthesized when a fusion gene is expressed is called a fusion protein.